rjmcguire/d2wasm/README.md

+## README is outdated...

+This is an experiment I ran from about Jan 2026 which started with clawbot making things based on my suggestions.
+I changed to using Claude code at some point.

 # D-to-WASM Compiler Project

 A focused, high-performance D language compiler targeting WebAssembly, emphasizing simplicity and predictability by excluding complex runtime features.